BlindPlayer2005/Conexxion_Bus_Displays/README.md

     - LDL1280/150(rightside): (unknown for now)
 - Connectors:
     - Power input: *Blue + Brown, where Blue is - and brown is +*
-    - Data in: RS485 *white + black* (bus communication, daisy chain capable), this will be connected to the FY7000 controller
+    - Data in: RS485 *white + black* (bus communication, daisy chain capable), this will be connected to the FY7000 controller.
 - Power requirements:
     - Voltage: 24 V DC
     - Current draw: ~4 A per display (measured at full operation)